francio87/ansible-proxmox/README.md

 ## Register Proxmox from the GUI

-Make sure that Proxmox, is registered so we can get accesso to the `Enterprise repository`
+Make sure that Proxmox, is registered so we can get access to the `Enterprise repository`

 ## Install Ansible on your PC